alessonJuley/Patisseria/README.md

-# Patisseria – Order iOS Mobile Application Prototype for ABC Bakery
+# Patisseria: Order iOS Mobile Application Prototype for ABC Bakery

 <p align="justify">
 ABC Bakery, based on a real bakery shop located at Ormiston Mall, Auckland, New Zealand, is one of Auckland’s premier bakery providers.
 They specialise in region-specific curated bakery products and have a strong presence in the local Asian community.
 Customers can order products physically at the shop or in WeChat.
 However, the current online ordering process is confusing and inefficient, as it directs customers through multiple pages between their website, WeChat, and another external site.
 The project will be developed using ​the <b>scrum methodology​</b>.